C1XTEEN/CPIT/README.md

 ## Background

 I've been doing competitive programming for a few years now, and during that time, I've created a decent amount of command line tools to streamline certain processes in the terminal and make life easier.
-This repositry is a collection of the tools that I've created, which I hope can help out others!
+This repository is a collection of the tools that I've created, which I hope can help out others!
 I'd be happy to take any feedback or questions!

 ## Summary of CPIT
 This is a command line tool for competitive programming (mainly tested with the Codeforces platform, and for users who use C++).
 The main tools provided by this is the ability to automatically test your code against sample cases and parse sample cases from the Codeforces website to your local directory.
 A couple other smaller tools is the ability to get the rating for a problem, and estimate how much memory an array of certain length will take.